Aalleyy/ML-Pipeline_with_Scikit-learn/README.md

 ---

 ## Acknowledgments
-Dataset by IBM Sample Data and hosted on Kaggle# ML-Pipeline_with_Scikit-learn
+Dataset hosted on Kaggle ML-Pipeline_with_Scikit-learn